openshift/enhancements/enhancements/update/cvo-log-level-api.md

 A new CR will operationally impact only the CVO.
 It may increase or decrease its logs.
 Impacting the storage.

-The enhancement also proposes to extend the `HostedCluster` API and introduce a new admission policy in a hosted cluster.
-The HyperShift will simply propagate the values to the hosted cluster; operational aspects seem to be minimal.
-The new validating admission policy will enforce who can modify the hosted `ClusterVersionOperator`.
-Such a configuration is not expected to be modified often, and the admission itself will not be extremely complex; thus, the operational aspects seem to be minimal as well.
+The enhancement also proposes to extend the HyperShift API.
+An applicable HyperShift component will generate the configuration file for the hosted CVO.

 ## Support Procedures